Eddy-Barraud/2ndStructure/README.md

 3. Run the script.

-It will create a file, named filename.dssp.png.
+It will create a file, named filename.dssp.png, for each combinations of filename.xtc/filename.gro.
+If you want multiple plots for specific ranges of residues, uncomment the `dfT2` code part.